HUIFEI1999/Consulting_Fidility/README.md

 Contribution

+Jiaqi Sun: custom stop-word, sentiment analysis, n-grams and correlation, LDA <br>
 Yaquan Yang: n-grams and visualisation for negative, positive remarks <br>
-Hao He: CAPS effect on text analysis, stemming and lemmatization <br>
+Hao He: CAPS effect on sentiment analysis, stemming and lemmatization <br>
-Huifei Xu: polarity&visualiztion for SA; topics exploration Sec.7; Miscellaneous details handling <br>
+Huifei Xu: polarity & visualiztion for Sentiment Analysis; topics exploration Sec.7; Miscellaneous details handling <br>

+Running time issue

+1. When we use qdap package to plot the polarity of IMDB reviews, the running time range from 1 to 2 hours depending on the computer's CPU.